gemini-hlsw/seqexec/modules/ctl/README.md

 #### Setting Up to Deploy to a Local VM

-The more general situation is that you want to poke a remote machine, and it can sometimes be helpful to set up a "remote" machine running on a local VM, just to guarantee an additional level of isolation. **You can skip this step if you want to.**
+The more general situation is that you want to poke a remote machine, and it can sometimes be helpful to set up a "remote" machine running on a local VM, just to guarantee an additional level of isolation. **You can skip this step if you want to.
+Come back and do it later if you want to, we won't be relying on this.**

 Ok, so `docker-machine` is a utility makes it a little easier to provision VMs that are going to be running Docker.
 All it's doing is remote-controlling VirtualBox and it's all installed as part of Docker so we'll use it.
 We could just as easily create a VM manually with the `boot2docker` ISO and it would work fine.